 Labor tracking is a very important part of construction resource management.
-In this article, we’ll look at 11 construction job tracking software programs that stand out among the rest.
+This article will look at some construction job-tracking software programs that stand out.

 What is construction job tracking software?

 In the construction industry, labor tracking monitors the number of hours employees work on a project.
 This information generates reports that help managers understand where labor costs are being incurred and how productive employees are.